hp3240auqq/prima.cpp/README.md

 Worried about OOM or your device stucking?
 Never again! prima.cpp keeps its **memory pressure below 10%**, you can run very large models while enjoying Tiktok (if you don't mind the inference speed).

+## 🚀 Performance
-How about speed? prima.cpp is built on [llama.cpp](https://github.com/ggerganov/llama.cpp), but it’s **15x faster!** 🚀 On my poor devices, QwQ-32B generates 11 tokens per second, and Llama 3-70B generates 1.5 tokens per second.
+How about speed?
+Built upon [llama.cpp](https://github.com/ggerganov/llama.cpp), but it’s **15x faster!** 🚀 On my poor devices, QwQ-32B generates 11 tokens per second, and Llama 3-70B generates 1.5 tokens per second.
 That's about the same speed as audiobook apps, from slow to fast speaking.
 We plan to power a **Home Siri** soon, then we can have private chats without privacy concerns.

 **prima.cpp vs llama.cpp on QwQ 32B:**